newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 ## Add the backup decorator annotations to the cluster

-You can skip this part if you create the cluter from the previous section because with [cluster-example-2](https://github.com/michaelcourcy/edb-kasten/raw/main/cluster-example-2.yaml) the cluster-example already include the kasten addon.
+Skip this step if you have created the cluster using the instructions from the previous section.
+With cluster-example-2 the yaml includes the kasten addon.

-If you have not it yet just had this annotation in your cluster CR
+If you haven't used the instructions from the previous section, add this annotation to your cluster CR
 ```
     "k8s.enterprisedb.io/addons": '["kasten"]'
 ```

-If your version of EDB is old and does not support the kasten addons you can create all the annotations and labels manually you have an example in [cluster-example.yaml ](https://github.com/michaelcourcy/edb-kasten/raw/main/cluster-example.yaml).
+If your version of EDB is old and does not support the kasten addons you can create all the annotations and labels manually using the example in [cluster-example.yaml ](https://github.com/michaelcourcy/edb-kasten/raw/main/cluster-example.yaml).

 ## Install the edb blueprint